-How it all Started
+How it All Started

-“Uncorked Access came about very organically because there wasn’t another organization like it.
-I connected with Peter Cook, a highly respected leader in the Deaf community, over the fact that we both had our Level 3 Award in Wines through WSET,” she said.
-“There is nothing about wine that inherently requires sound or hearing to appreciate it.
+“Uncorked Access came about very organically because there wasn’t another organization like it,” says Unterstein.
+“I connected with Peter Cook, a highly respected leader in the Deaf community, over the fact that we both had our Level 3 Award in Wines through WSET.
+There is nothing about wine that inherently requires sound or hearing to appreciate it.

-For Michelle Morris, advocate and Communications Director with the National Deaf Center, wine was another avenue to pursue her passions.
+For Michelle Morris, advocate and communications director with the National Deaf Center, wine was another avenue to pursue her passions.

-“Last year, I went through a bit of a rough patch, and my friends asked me what I would do if I could do something I loved and get paid for it.
-Serendipitously, I saw an ad for a PT Sales Associate position at DCanter Wines in D.C.,” says Morris.
-“Before last year, I didn’t realize the wealth of opportunity in wine nor the dearth of disabled and BIPOC representation.
+“Last year, I went through a bit of a rough patch, and my friends asked me what I would do if I could do something I loved and get paid for it,” said Morris.
+“Serendipitously, I saw an ad for a part-time sales associate position at DCanter Wines in D.C Before last year, I didn’t realize the wealth of opportunity in wine, nor the dearth of disabled and BIPOC representation.
 A desire to change this fueled me to keep learning, growing, and finding opportunities to be in this field.”

 Challenges for the Deaf Wine Community

-“A lot of wine education is not accessible in sign language [or] any sign language.
-Deaf people who sign that want to pursue wine education have to fight for basic accommodations with institutions unfamiliar with this demographic,” says Morris.
-“Not only that, educational materials on YouTube and other places don’t always have captions, either.
-Without equal access to information it is really hard for deaf people to succeed in this field.”
+“A lot of wine education is not accessible in sign language [or] any sign language,” says Morris.
+“Deaf people who sign that want to pursue wine education have to fight for basic accommodations with institutions unfamiliar with this demographic.
+Not only that, educational materials on YouTube and other places don’t always have captions, either.
+Without equal access to information, it is really hard for deaf people to succeed in this field.”

-Laura agrees and continues to urge the industry to emphasize captioning and creating accessible content.
+Unterstein agrees and continues to urge the industry to emphasize captioning and creating accessible content.

 “First and foremost, everyone can and should caption any video content.
 Don’t rely on auto-captions, which often make mistakes with wine jargon, producer names, regions, etc.,” says Unterstein.
 “Secondly, include disability in your DEI policies and initiatives.
-Wine schools and certification programs should be aware of their obligations under the ADA (Americans with Disabilities Act) and be ready and willing to provide qualified sign language interpreters for Deaf students.”
+Wine schools and certification programs should be aware of their obligations under the ADA (Americans with Disabilities Act) and be ready and willing to provide qualified sign language interpreters for deaf students.”

 Supporting the deaf wine community can be as simple as learning the language.
-Both women agree that if you’ve meant to learn ASL, there’s no time like the present!
+Both women agree that if you’ve meant to learn ASL, there’s no time like the present.

 “If you are trying to be a better supporter of the deaf community, truly support them.
 Instead of saying, ‘I wish I learned ASL,’ learn it!”

-Furthermore, both also agree that part of being an ally is opening doors for this community within your organizations or affiliations.
+Furthermore, both also agree that part of being an ally is opening doors for this community within organizations or affiliations.

 Unterstein added, “If you’re part of planning an event, include verbiage that sign language interpreters will be provided upon request, and learn how to hire and work with qualified ASL interpreters.
-If you are on a board or in a leadership role, start a conversation about what your organization can do to be more accessible and Deaf-friendly.”
+If you are on a board or in a leadership role, start a conversation about what your organization can do to be more accessible and deaf-friendly.”